Chikwe Ihekweazu: Career

-In 2011, Ihekweazu moved to Johannesburg, South Africa to become the co-director of the Centre for Tuberculosis at the National Institute for Communicable Diseases, Johannesburg, South Africa with primary responsibility for the epidemiology section.
-During this period, he supported NICD to set up the first Provincial Epidemiology Service for the institute.
+In 2011, Ihekweazu moved to Johannesburg, South Africa to become the co-director of the Centre for Tuberculosis at the National Institute for Communicable Diseases with primary responsibility for the epidemiology section.
+During this period, he also supported NICD to set up the first Provincial Epidemiology Service for the institute.
 His mandate included designing the service, recruiting the leadership provincial epidemiologists, initiating a supportive relationship in the nine provinces of South Africa, developing epidemiology capacity and surveillance for the institute.
 He also led the implementation of a nation-wide drug resistance survey for tuberculosis and the implementation of a new integrated surveillance system for tuberculosis in South Africa.

-He co-founded EpiAfric, an African health consultancy group firm and Nigeria Health Watch as managing partner and editor respectively.
-From February 2014 – July 2016, he was the curator, Nigeria Health Watch (NHW).
-In January 2015 during the Ebola unrest he co-ordinated the WHO response in Montserrado County, this role included primarily supporting the Liberian Ministry of Health in their response and providing technical support and leadership to the response.

 In February 2014, Ihekweazu became a part-time senior adviser at the National Institute for Communicable Diseases (NICD), Johannesburg, South Africa.
-He sits on the board of Society for Family Health.

 Nigeria Centre for Disease Control

-Ihekweazu served as the first Director-General of the Nigeria Centre for Disease Control (NCDC).
+Ihekweazu served as the founding Director General of the Nigeria Centre for Disease Control (NCDC) from 2016 to 2021.
+During his tenure, he was credited with transforming the NCDC into a world-class institution for disease control in Nigeria and Africa.
 Following the signing of its Act by President Muhammadu Buhari, Nigeria Centre for Disease Control (NCDC) became an independent agency on 13 November 2018.
-As Director-General, Ihekweazu has led the agency through a period of redevelopment.
+As Director-General, Ihekweazu led the agency through a period of redevelopment.

 He led the response to large outbreaks of infectious diseases, as well as a re-emergence of monkeypox and yellow fever in the country.
+In addition, Ihekweazu oversaw the establishment of the National Reference Laboratory in Abuja, establishment of national and sub-national Public Health Emergency Operations Centres expansion of the agency's field epidemiology training program to build the capacity of public health professionals across the country amongst other achievements.

 In recognition of the work done by NCDC under Ihekweazu's leadership, the Director-General of WHO, Tedros Adhanom Ghebreyesus visited the agency in 2018, and former Prime Minister of the UK, Tony Blair visited in 2019.
 From 2020, Ihekweazu served on the WHO's IHR Emergency Committee for COVID-19, chaired by Didier Houssin.
-He also leads Nigeria's public health response to the pandemic through NCDC.
-He served as a Member of the Africa Task Force for Coronavirus Steering Committee, where he chaired the Infection Prevention Control Sub-Committee, and Member of Nigeria's Presidential Task Force on COVID-19.
+He also led Nigeria's public health response to the pandemic through NCDC.
+He served as a Member of the Africa Task Force for Coronavirus Steering Committee, where he chaired the Infection Prevention Control Sub-Committee, and was a Member of Nigeria's Presidential Task Force on COVID-19.

+World Health Organization

+In November 2021, Ihekweazu was appointed as Assistant Director General for the Division of Health Emergency Intelligence and Surveillance Systems at WHO.
+He also serves as the head of the WHO Hub for Epidemic and Pandemic Intelligence (office in Berlin, Germany), an initiative established by the WHO and supported by the German government to strengthen pandemic and epidemic intelligence through better data, better analytics, and better decisions.